 37. Consultation with colleagues, including the line manager, can provide the specialist/expert with an opportunity to:

-39. Discussion of the content of a report between the specialist and the inspector or lawyer(s) is entirely proper, provided care is taken to ensure that the report is, and is seen to be, the expert’s own product 15.
+39. Discussion of the content of a report between the specialist and the inspector or lawyer/s is entirely proper, provided care is taken to ensure that the report is, and is seen to be, the expert’s own product 15.
 When an inspector, or anyone else, communicates with an expert, whether in-house or from outside, they should be careful to ensure that there is no risk that the communication could be misinterpreted so as to suggest that it might influence the expert’s opinion.

-40. Both the specialist / expert and the inspector (or other person) instructing him/her should remember that all communications (including draft reports), other than those between an expert and lawyers, may be liable to be disclosed.
+40. Both the specialist / expert and the inspector (or other person) instructing them should remember that all communications (including draft reports), other than those between an expert and lawyers, may be liable to be disclosed.
 Communications between the expert and the lawyers in the case are privileged 16.
 A note of any such discussion should be made and retained.

-42. Before any decision to prosecute is taken, it is permissible for an expert to advise as to whether, in his/her opinion, there is any breach of the law; the balance of legal opinion permits an expert to give opinion on what has been called “the ultimate issue”.
-However, experts should be careful; where an expert deals with such an issue in his/her report, the judge in a Crown Court trial must direct the jury that they are not bound by the expert’s opinion, and that the issue is for them to decide 17.
+42. Before any decision to prosecute is taken, it is permissible for an expert to advise as to whether, in their opinion, there is any breach of the law; the balance of legal opinion permits an expert to give opinion on what has been called “the ultimate issue”.
+However, experts should be careful; where an expert deals with such an issue in their report, the judge in a Crown Court trial must direct the jury that they are not bound by the expert’s opinion, and that the issue is for them to decide 17.

 43. The defence must serve its expert evidence on the prosecution as soon as practicable and in any event if the defence is making an application which is supported by the expert evidence 18.
-The prosecution expert should see this evidence and provide comments for counsel, who may ask him/her to prepare a further report dealing with the defence evidence.
+The prosecution expert should see this evidence and provide comments for counsel, who may ask them to prepare a further report dealing with the defence evidence.

 44. There is no restriction on an expert meeting counsel; before going into court, an expert is entitled to discuss with counsel (or legal representative) the relevant points that will bring out the essence of the case.
 Counsel must not, however, rehearse, practise or coach any witness, including experts 19.